nsip/sif34_assessment/README.md

 OUTCOME
 * A Grading Assignment Submission Draft object will be added
+  * Alt: the Grading Assignment Score object will be extended to incorporate additional fields, reflecting multiple submissions for the same assignment.
+  * If different submissions are not scored, the score received for the submission in this scenario would need to have some dummy value.
 * The object may include the student artefact
 * The object is timestamped
 * The object will indicate which iteration of submission the draft reflects
 * Each Grading Assignment Submission Draft may be scored separately.
 This is reflected in an optional link to a separate instance of GradingAssignmentScore

+ACTIONS
+* Please indicate whether you need a submission object.
+* Please indicate whether you need the student artefact to be captured, and whether you would use binary encoding to do so.